mzazon/awesome-cloud-projects/gcp/session-management-memorystore-firebase-auth/session-management-memorystore-firebase-auth.md

 ## Prerequisites

 1. Google Cloud account with billing enabled and appropriate permissions for Cloud Memorystore, Cloud Functions, and Secret Manager
-2. Google Cloud CLI v2 installed and configured (or Cloud Shell access)
+2. Google Cloud CLI installed and configured (or Cloud Shell access)
-3. Firebase project with Authentication enabled
+3. Firebase CLI installed (`npm install -g firebase-tools`)
 4. Basic knowledge of Redis, session management, and serverless functions
 5. Node.js 18+ for local development and testing
 6. Estimated cost: $25-50/month for Redis instance, minimal cost for Cloud Functions and Secret Manager